beta-tester/RPi-GPS-PPS-StratumOne/README.md

 done.

 ## NOTES:
-gpsd v3.20 available on bullseye repository may have an issue with autobaud feature (finding the correct baud rate of the gps device automatically). you may have to set the correct baud rate explicitly in the file `/etc/default/gpsd`
+gpsd v3.20 available on bullseye repository may have an issue with autobaud feature (finding the correct baud rate of the gps device automatically).<br>
+you may have to set the correct baud rate explicitly in the file `/etc/default/gpsd`<br>
+e.g. for baud rate 115200:<br>
+`GPSD_OPTIONS="-n -r -b -s 115200"`
 ### note1:
 the chrony configuration files are in the `/etc/chrony/statum1` folder. only files with `*.conf` will be included to the configuration.